SimCity: Spin-offs

 During the 1990s a large number of games were developed under the "Sim" nomenclature started by Maxis in 1989.
 This list includes only spin-offs that directly relate to SimCity.

-SimFarm: SimCity's Country Cousin (1993)

-SimFarm was released in 1993 for DOS, Windows, and Mac and is a spinoff of SimCity.
-SimFarm focuses on developing a farm, allowing the player to plant crops and grow their farm.

 Sim City: The Card Game (1995)

 Sim City: The Card Game is an out-of-print collectible card game based on the video game SimCity.
 It was released in 1995 by Mayfair Games.
 Several city expansions followed, adding location and politician cards from various cities including: Chicago, Washington, New York City, and Atlanta.
 A Toronto expansion was planned but never released.
 Allen Varney of The Duelist said it offers "fine solitaire play" and that the game eventually offered stand-alone city sets.

 SimTown (1995)

 SimTown is a 1995 video game published by Maxis, much like SimCity but on a smaller scale.
 SimTown allows the player to construct a town consisting of streets, houses, businesses and parks and control the people in it.
 SimTown was targeted more towards children.